dotnet/tye/docs/frontend_backend_deploy.md

 This tutorial assumes that you have completed the [Frontend Backend Run Sample](frontend_backend_run.md)

+> :bulb: `tye` will use your current credentials for pushing Docker images and accessing kubernetes clusters.
+If you have configured kubeclt with a context already, that's what `tye deploy` is going to use!

-Before we deploy, make sure you have the following installed on your machine.
+Before we deploy, make sure you have the following ready...

 1. Installing [docker](https://docs.docker.com/install/) based on your operating system.

-1. A container registry.
+2. A container registry.
 Docker by default will create a container registry on [DockerHub](https://hub.docker.com/).
 You could also use [Azure Container Registry](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr) or another container registry of your choice.

-1. A Kubernetes Cluster.
+3. A Kubernetes Cluster.
 There are many different options here, including:
     - [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster)
     - [Kubernetes in Docker Desktop](https://www.docker.com/blog/docker-windows-desktop-now-kubernetes/), however it does take up quite a bit of memory.
     - [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
     - Another Kubernetes provider of your choice.

+> :warning: If you choose a container registry provided by a cloud provider (other than Dockerhub), you will likely have to take some steps to configure your kubernetes cluster to allow access.
+Follow the instructions provided by your cloud provider.

 ## Deploying the application

 Now that we have our application running locally with multiple containers, let's deploy the application.
 In this example, we will deploy to Kubernetes by using `tye deploy`.

-1. Adding a container registry to `tye.yaml`

-    Based on what container registry you configured, add the following line in the `tye.yaml` file:

-    ```yaml
-    name: microservice
-    registry: <registry_name>
-    ```

-    If you are using dockerhub, the registry_name will be in the format of 'example'.
-If you are using Azure Kubernetes Service (AKS), the registry_name will be in the format of example.azurecr.io.

 1. Deploy to Kubernetes

-    Next, deploy the rest of the application by running.
+    Deploy the rest of the application by running.

     ```text
-    tye deploy
+    tye deploy --interactive
     ```

+    > Enter the Container Registry (ex: 'example.azurecr.io' for Azure or 'example' for dockerhub):

+    You will be prompted to enter your container registry.
+This is needed to tag images, and to push them to a location accessible by kubernetes.

+    If you are using dockerhub, the registry name will your dockerhub username.
+If you are a standalone container registry (for instance from your cloud provider), the registry name will look like a hostname, eg: `example.azurecr.io`.

     `tye deploy` does many different things to deploy an application to Kubernetes.
 It will:
     - Create a docker image for each project in your application.
     - Push each docker image to your container registry.
-    - Generate a Kubernetes Deployment and Service for each project.
+    - Generate a Kubernetes `Deployment` and `Service` for each project.
-    - Apply the generated Deployment and Service to your current Kubernetes context.
+    - Apply the generated `Deployment` and `Service` to your current Kubernetes context.

-1. Test it out!
+2. Test it out!

     You should now see two pods running after deploying.